 The latest Medical Device software validation method (life cycle process model) developed is IEC 62304:2015 or ISO 62304.
 The new standard covers software development & maintenance, risk management according to ISO 14971, partitioning and safety classification of software items, and software process management.
 As per clause 3.12 of IEC 62304:2015, a Medical Device Software means “SOFTWARE SYSTEM that has been developed for the purpose of being incorporated into the MEDICAL DEVICE being developed or that is intended for use as a MEDICAL DEVICE in its own right”.

-By supporting on attaining the CE mark and QMS implementation, consultants play very crucial roles in assuring CE certificate from the Notified Bodies.
+By supporting on attaining the CE mark and QMS implementation, consultants play very crucial roles in assuring CE mark from the Notified Bodies.

-What are the factors affecting CE Certification Cost?
+What are the factors affecting CE Mark Cost?

 Cost of testing as per the harmonized standard